-Note: this post is Part 6 of a series entitled, “Rebuilding the Sunday School/Small Group Ministry in the Local Church.”
+Note: this post is the sixth entry of a series entitled, “Rebuilding the Sunday School/Small Group Ministry in the Local Church.”

 Here are some ways our church has determined to reinvest:

 Ongoing Training.
 We have chosen to train our leaders through a combined Small Group study of our own.
 Currently, we are walking through Allan Taylor’s “Sunday School Matters” video study.
 There are twelve sessions, so we come together and watch one video session per month.
 At the same time, we are also reading Ken Braddy’s book, Breathing Life into the Sunday School, focusing on one chapter per month.
 Our monthly leader meetings offer great fellowship and discussion of these studies.
 Find a study/book that meets the needs and challenges your team.

 Designate an “Apprentice Day.”
 Schedule a recurring “Apprentice Day.”
 On this day, the Adult and Youth Sunday School Teachers hold a breakfast meeting during Sunday School while their apprentices teach the classes.
 The meeting focuses on organizing classes for ministry and growth, which accomplishes two goals: 1) developing future teachers for a growing ministry and 2) recruiting more class leaders for other roles (i.e. Fellowship, Outreach, Class Secretary, etc.).

 Offer Sunday School Teachers’ Roundtable.
 Hold a Sunday School Teachers’ Roundtable on Wednesday nights (or any other time that suits).
 One teacher can lead the discussion as others share lesson plans for the upcoming Sunday, discuss the applicable Scriptures and how to encourage class members to live them out in everyday life.